Postgres

 ]

-The Nomad job obtains the database credentials with a template
+The Nomad job obtains the database credentials with a template and vault block:

 vault {